hreilly/letterform/README.md

 # letterform
-A guide to the basic building blocks of progressive email design.
+A toolkit for the basic building blocks of progressive email design.

 # It All Comes Down to Function
 ### Time to Code Like It's 1999